wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.6

 <p class=fip id=p6>
-6.&emsp;Prayer is a way of asking for something.
+6. Prayer is a way of asking for something.
 <sup>2</sup>It is the medium of miracles.
 <sup>3</sup>But the only meaningful prayer is for forgiveness, because those who have been forgiven have everything.
 <sup>4</sup>Once forgiveness has been accepted, prayer in the usual sense becomes utterly meaningless.